 Blockchain is widely used to enable bitcoin (digital currency, also known as cryptocurrency) storage and transaction online.
 Basically, it’s a distributed digital ledger which is designed to help users to safely and securely carry out online transactions of digital currencies.
-So, now we are clear that one of the blockchain’s most important feature is its security.
+In essence, Blockchain’s most important feature is ‘security’.

 One of the key features of the Blockchain is that it allows users to perform online transactions without the use of any third parties.

-Whether if Blockchain is an ideal security solution to your app or not thoroughly depends upon which aspect of Blockchain you prefer to use.
-To simplify it further, if the functionalities of your app is similar to that of bitcoin then Blockchain might be a good fit.
+Using Blockchain as a security solution to your app thoroughly depends upon which aspect of Blockchain you prefer to use.
+If the functionalities of your app are similar to that of bitcoin then Blockchain might be a good fit.
 That doesn’t mean that any app which deals with online money transaction can straight away go and rope in Blockchain technology.

 Since Blockchain being a distributed database it is useful in some ways for mobile apps.

-Consider these before you decide if Blockchain is the right fit for your application.
+Consider these points before you decide if Blockchain is the right fit for your application.

 Developing & testing distributed applications can be harder